Chiclayo: Government

 In Chiclayo, the mayor is the head of government.
 The mayor is democratically elected for a period of four years.
 Each district also has a mayor, under the supervision of the mayor of Chiclayo.
-They are responsible for coordinating government administrative action in their district.
+They are responsible for coordinating government administrative action in their district. the current mayor of Chiclayo is Janet Cubas Carranza, who was elected in 2023 and replaced Marco Gasco Arrobas.